gds-operations/vcloud-launcher/README.md

 * Integration tests ('quick' tests): `bundle exec rake integration:quick`
 * Integration tests (all tests - takes 20mins+): `bundle exec rake integration:all`

+NB. `bundle exec rake integration` is an alias for `bundle exec rake integration:all`.

 You need access to a suitable vCloud Director organization to run the integration tests.
 It is not necessarily safe to run them against an existing environment, unless care is taken with the entities being tested.